rbowsley/lamplighthelp/source/27-2-1_Media_Module:_Adding_Media_to_Profiles.markdown

 •	Web address: for when you are adding media from the internet.
 The address must include http://
 •	Category: these are set up by your administrator (for more information on this see.......).
 Once the record is added they can be used to search for different categories of media.
 •	Select file: browse your computer for the appropriate file.
 •	Add to search index: by ticking this box you are asking {{Lamplight}} to index this new record so that you can search for it using the top search box.
 If you do this, {{Lamplight}} will try to open the file and read its contents, then add these, plus the file name and description, to the search index.
-To search in the top-right search bar you will need to put in the term you're searching for and then press 'Go'. {{Lampglight}} will search for indexed files match your search term.
+To search in the top-right search bar you will need to put in the term you're searching for and then press 'Go'. {{Lamplight}} will search for indexed files match your search term.

 When you have finished your upload, the media tab will show thumbnails of all of your files or links.